small-tech/site.js/README.md

 }
 ```

 You can also broadcast messages to all or a subset of connected clients.
-Here, for example, is a naïve single-room chat server implementation that broadcasts messages to all connected WebSocket clients (including the client that originally sent the message):
+Here, for example, is a naïve single-room chat server implementation that broadcasts messages to all connected WebSocket clients (including the client that originally sent the message and any other clients that might be connected to different WebSocket routes on the same server):

 ```js
 module.exports = (currentClient, request) {